DHS suspends Global Entry, Trusted Traveler Programs for New York residents in response to sanctuary law

 In a letter to top New York state officials obtained exclusively by Fox News, Wolf noted that the New York law prohibited state DMVs from sharing criminal records with Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE).

-READ THE DHS LETTER SUSPENDING GLOBAL ENTRY FOR NEW YORK
+READ THE DHS LETTER SUSPENDING GLOBAL ENTRY, OTHER TTPs FOR NEW YORK

 "In New York alone, last year ICE arrested 149 child predators, identified or rescued 105 victims of exploitation and human trafficking, arrested 230 gang members, and seized 6,487 pounds of illegal narcotics, including fentanyl and opioids," Wolf wrote.
 "In the vast majority of these cases, ICE relied on New York DMV records to fulfill its mission."